-APIs do not always impose restrictions on the size or number of resources that can be requested by the client or user.
-Not only can this impact the API server performance, leading to Denial of Service (DoS), but it also leaves the door open to brute-forcing and enumeration attacks against APIs that provide authentication and data fetching functionality.
-This includes automated threats like credential cracking and token cracking among others.
+APIs do not always impose restrictions on the size or number of resources that can be requested by the client or user, creating security vulnerabilities that can not only impact the API server performance, leading to Denial of Service (DoS), but also leave the door open to brute-forcing and enumeration attacks against APIs that provide authentication and data fetching functionality.
+This includes automated threats like credential cracking and token cracking, among others.

 In the example above of a lack of resource limit, the attacker has increased the max_return and page_size values for the search filter from 250 to 20,000.
 This increase would cause the application to return an excessive number of items in response to a query.
 It could also cause the application to slow down or become unresponsive for all users.

 Traditional security controls like WAFs, API gateways, and other proxying mechanisms will commonly offer basic or static rate limiting which are difficult to enforce at scale.
-Security teams may not know enough about the application design to know what “normal” looks like in order to enforce limits to thwart attackers while not impacting business functionality.
+Security teams may not know enough about the application design to know what “normal” looks like to enforce limits to thwart attackers while not impacting business functionality.
 WAFs and API gateways lack the context required to inform security teams on what a normal value should be for an API parameter, and they will miss attacks where an attacker manipulates a single API parameter value to overwhelm the application.
 These proxies may also only cover ingress, or inbound requests, as opposed to egress traffic, or outbound requests and responses.

 An API security solution must be able to identify calls to API endpoints and alterations to API parameter values that fall outside of normal usage.
-This would be done by analyzing all API traffic in order to create a baseline of typical behavior and identifying deviations that fall outside of that baseline.
+This would be done by analyzing all API traffic to create a baseline of typical behavior and identifying deviations that fall outside of that baseline.

 In the example above an API security solution will have created a baseline of values for the max_return and page_size parameters and will identify that a value of 20,000 is abnormal.
 The solution could then alert on and block an attacker who crafts API requests that deviate from the baseline.